theupdateframework/pep-on-pypi-with-tuf/README.rst

-In January 2013, the Python Software Foundation (PSF) announced [4]_ that the python.org wikis for Python, Jython, and the PSF were subjected to a security breach which caused all of the wiki data to be destroyed on January 5 2013.
+In January 2013, the Python Software Foundation (PSF) announced [4]_ that the python.org wikis for Python, Jython, and the PSF were subjected to a security breach that caused all of the wiki data to be destroyed on January 5 2013.
 Fortunately, the PyPI infrastructure was not affected by this security breach.
 However, the incident is a reminder that PyPI should take defensive steps to protect users as much as possible in the event of a compromise.
 Attacks on